ThienBui6/Pythonproject/README.md

 1. data
 2. src
-3. backup code in the future
+3. Backup code in the future

 **Note: poliastro requires a number of Python packages: